Neural Enhanced Belief Propagation for Data Association in Multiobject Tracking: Introduction

 \ac{bp} \cite{KscFreLoe:01} can solve high-dimensional Bayesian estimation problems by ``passing messages'' on the edges of a factor graph \cite{KscFreLoe:01} that represents the underlying statistical model.
 By exploiting the structure of the graph, \ac{bp}-based \ac{mot} methods \cite{Wil:J15,MeyBraWilHla:J17,MeyKroWilLauHlaBraWin:J18,MeyWin:J20,MeyWil:J21} are highly scalable.
 This makes it possible to generate and maintain a very large number of potential object tracks and, in turn, outperform existing \ac{mot} approaches \cite{MeyBraWilHla:J17, MeyKroWilLauHlaBraWin:J18}.
-However, as all methods in the Bayesian estimation framework, \ac{bp}-based \ac{mot} fully relies on a statistical model.
+However, \ac{bp} fully relies on a statistical model.
 When the factor graph does not accurately represent the true data generating process, \ac{mot} performance is reduced due to model mismatch.
 In addition, with the detect-then-track approach employed by \ac{bp}-based \ac{mot}, important object-related information might be discarded by the object detector.
 We aim to overcome these limitations by introducing information learned from raw sensor data to \ac{bp}-based \ac{mot}.

 \ac{nebp} \cite{SatWel:21} is a hybrid method that combines the benefits of model-based and data-driven inference and addresses potential limitations of \ac{bp} such as model mismatch and overconfident beliefs \cite{SatWel:21,LiaMey:21}. \ac{nebp} has been successfully applied to decoding \cite{SatWel:21} and cooperative localization \cite{LiaMey:21} tasks.
 In \ac{nebp}, a \ac{gnn} that matches the topology of the factor graph is introduced.
 The trained \ac{gnn} enhances potentially inaccurate \ac{bp} messages to ultimately improve object declaration and estimation accuracy.